ichaturvedi/constrained-manifold-learning-for-videos/README.md

 Manifold learning for Smile Generation
 ===
-This code implements the model discussed in Constrained Manifold Learning for Videos.
+This code implements the model discussed in the paper _Constrained Manifold Learning for Videos_.
 The model is able to generate a smile action video from a neutral face image.

 Requirements
 ---